-If you do not satisfy the 85 -year rule when you start to draw your pension, and would not have satisfied the rule if you had remained in employment until age 65, all the benefits you have built up in the Scheme will be reduced by the appropriate factor shown in the table on page 14 which relates to the number of years the benefits are being paid earlier than age 65.
+If you do not satisfy the 85 year rule when you start to receive your pension, and would not have satisfied the rule if you had remained in the Scheme until age 65, all the benefits you have built up in the Scheme will be reduced by the appropriate factor shown in the early retirement reduction table which relates to the number of years the benefits are being paid earlier than age 65.

-How do I know if I will satisfy the 85 -year rule?
+How do I know if I will satisfy the 85 year rule?

 The rule is satisfied if your membership (as defined below) and age (each in whole years) adds up to 85.